Lokeshwari2/lokeshwari/task4.md

 ls - to check the contents of the folder

-iverilog abdul.v abdul_tb.v - to simulate the verilog code and to check the errors
+iverilog lokeshwari.v lokeshwari_tb.v - to simulate the verilog code and to check the errors

 ./a.out - to get the output and make vcd file to be ready open